 2017 Eportfolio Webinar Series

-The ePortfolios Australia Organising Committee are pleased to share the resources from the first webinar on:
+The ePortfolios Australia Organising Committee are pleased to announce the second webinar for 2017 on:

-This webinar showcased how eportfolios can be used to evidence outcomes such as professional standards.
+This webinar showcased how eportfolios can be used to support capability frameworks and development

 - Webinar Recording